jamelvin/jamelvin.github.io/_projects/1-TermDeposit.md

 ![Conversion success rates for final calls of a given length or longer]({{ site.baseurl }}/images/TermDepositDurations.png "Sales Conversion Rate for Duration of Call or Longer")

-To see additional details and the Python code, see the respository [here](https://github.com/jamelvin/qt28VI6Bkxza3LNd).
+To see additional details and the Python code, see the repository [here](https://github.com/jamelvin/qt28VI6Bkxza3LNd).